 Best Time: October to December

 Nuoc Nut Caves provides the perfect opportunity for serious amateur cavers who are just starting off, to get a taste of the intense caving Vietnam's caves can offer.
 The Nuoc Nut caves are located right in the centre of a valley surrounded by cliffs.
 Once through the cave, you have to wade 500 meters, then scale a 15-meter high wall, after which you will find yourself at a stalactite lake.
-The stalactites found here are a unique pyramidal shape, which is found almost anywhere in the world.
-The expedition is for one day (day long) an includes swimming and relaxing on the sand.
+The expedition is for one day an includes swimming and relaxing on the sand.

 Cost: 800,000 VND per person